 The treatments most in demand during holiday season are those for body slimming, cellulite reduction and unwanted pigmentation removal.
 Surprised?
 To understand why your pigmentation is getting darker and more importantly and why you should not treat the discolouration of the skin in summer, we will briefly look at the physiology of the human skin.

 Melissa (in Greek melas – means ‘black’) is a common dermatological condition known as Melasma or Chloasma which primarily affects women.
 It shows itself predominantly on the face through a symmetrical hyper-pigmentation pattern.
 This type of pigmentation is permanent.
 It is more pronounced in summer and lighter in winter.
 In some cases the neck, chest, and forearms can be affected as well.
+The options for melasma treatment are limited.

 There is currently no confirmed cause for this condition but multiple factors including ultraviolet radiation, hormonal imbalance, hereditary factors, and/or inflammation have been mentioned in different studies as trigger factors.
 Ladies who are pregnant may develop “the mask of pregnancy” as well as those on the contraceptive pill or who are changing/stopping use of it.
 Those undergoing photosensitive medical treatment, such as that for cancer, are also at risk of developing unwanted pigmentation.
 Most commonly, Melasma triggered by ultraviolet rays (UV) from the sun become apparent the first time when the tan fades.
 The condition can be psychologically damaging to many people.